pine64/website/content/documentation/Pinecil/Firmware.md

 ### Install

-* If you have Windows or Mac, you can use this GUI [https://github.com/pine64/pine64_updater/releases/ Pine64 flasher].
+* If you have Windows or Mac, you can use this GUI [Pine64 flasher](https://github.com/pine64/pine64_updater/releases/).
-* If you have Linux  or Mac, use this GUI [https://github.com/Spagett1/PineFlash/releases/ Pineflash].
+* If you have Linux  or Mac, use this GUI [Pineflash](https://github.com/Spagett1/PineFlash/releases/).

 {{% admonition type="info" %}}
 For Pinecil V2 model, Ralim has started work on this ([reference](https://github.com/Ralim/IronOS/issues/1373#issuecomment-1414925011)).
 Please watch this ticket, give Ralim support and encouragement.
 This is all volunteer work.